awnumar/agekd/README.md

 AgeKD is a Go library that can be used to derive [`age`](https://github.com/FiloSottile/age) identities deterministically from keys or passwords.

-This package **does not** provide a CLI.
-If you need that functionality, check out [age-keygen-deterministic](https://github.com/keisentraut/age-keygen-deterministic).

 See the upstream `age` [documentation](https://pkg.go.dev/filippo.io/age) for further guidance on working with `age` identities and recipients.

 ## When would you use this?